malcprentice/malcprentice.github.io/Resources-TOEFLOverview.md

 * Transcribe yourself and look for problems
 * Do the same speech again and again - faster and smoother
 * See http://www.ets.org/s/toefl for example answers
-* Don’t repeat to fill time.
+* Don't repeat to fill time.
 Add something
 * Practice filling the time until you get it right

 ## What score do I need?